netaddicts/netaddicts.github.io/_posts/2014-01-20-enabling-google-maps-in-v7.md

 There's a few reasons why it doesn't work yet:

-* We don't have a model value yet ($scope.model.value), so next javascript statements will yield invalid code and throw errors
+* We don't have a model value yet (<code>$scope.model.value</code>), so next javascript statements will yield invalid code and throw errors

 {% highlight javascript linenos %}
 {% raw %}